 Petra is a 400-acre complex cut from the rock well before the time of Jesus.
 It is called the "Rose City."
 The city reveals a sophisticated system of water management.
 There were aqueducts, piping systems and channels that directed water to the city center, to the temple, and to the homes and gardens of prominent citizens.
 Retention dams prevented flooding.

-Note the 3-portal design.
+Note the three-portal design.
 Jordan has done restoration at this and other Petra edifices.

-The Petra temple exhibits the typical Egyptian Divine Triad of Supreme God, the Divine Son (Horus, associated with Jupiter), and the Mother Goddess (Hathor-Mari).
-Generally, the architecture reflects the Horite three-part structure.
+The Petra temple exhibits the typical Egyptian Divine Triad of Supreme God, the Divine Son (Horus, associated with Jupiter), and the Mother Goddess (Hathor).
+Generally, the architecture reflects the Egyptian three-part structure.
 Excavations at the foot of the Treasury reveal that there were three stories, not just the two shown in photographs.

 Nabataeans Related to Other Biblical Peoples